-Aims and objectives of the EMPr
+Aims and objectives the EMPr

 The purpose of this EMPr is to provide an easily interpreted reference document that ensures that the project environmental commitments, safeguards and mitigation measures from the environmental planning documents, project approvals, and Scope of Works are implemented.
-It aims to minimise impacts associated with the construction phase for the construction of the 132kV Ntshona substation and the associated construction of two new 132 kV overhead powerlines in Krugersdorp, Gauteng and make sure the impacts on the environment are kept to a minimum.
+It aims to minimise impacts associated with the construction phase of the proposed development of the Taunus Diepkloof 132kV powerline from the existing Taunus substation to the existing Diepkloof substation and two new substations, Johannesburg,

+Gauteng Province and make sure the impacts on the environment are kept to a minimum.
 This includes ensuring that the mitigation measures described in the Basic Assessment Report (if required) are implemented, to ensure continued monitoring of the construction phase and to ensure the involvement of interested and affected parties (IA&Ps) in a meaningful way.